 Scope Review

-Confirm which categories belong inside the same inquiry before quotation starts.
+Confirm which categories belong inside the same inquiry before project material review starts.

 Category Coordination

-Keep openings, finishes, furniture, lighting, and wet-area scope in one working frame.
+Keep openings, finishes, flooring, railings, stairs, furniture, lighting, and wet-area scope in one working frame.

 Updates by Request